Erica Mena Spreads Legs In Cut-Out Top

 “Naturally beautiful.
 You look better with no make up.
 Makes you look like a teenager.
 Congrats!” exclaimed a fan.

-“You will make a beautiful bride can’t wait to se the pictures. #Black Love,” a second fan wrote.
+“You will make a beautiful bride can’t wait to see the pictures. #Black Love,” a second fan wrote.

 “I’m sure you’ll be the most beautiful bride on your wedding day..
 Wishing you and Safaree a lifetime of HAPPINESS,” a third follower said.